martonmiklos/STLINK-V3-BRIDGE_libusb/README.md

 STLINK-V3-BRIDGE API which does not uses the ST's libSTLinkUSBDriver but uses libusb.

-Built for validation purposes but mightbe useful in the case if you want to use the STLINK-V3-BRIDGE API on a non x86 platform (like Raspberry PI).
+Built for validation purposes, but it might be useful in the case if you want to use the STLINK-V3-BRIDGE API on a non-x86 platform (like Raspberry PI).

-qmake based buildsystem needed to compile it.
+qmake based buildsystem is necessary to compile it.

 I am open for PRs adding automake/cmake based build setup.